tianyingw/tianyingw.github.io/Talks.md

 ---

 ## 2025 ##

-51. STATGEN 2025, Minneapolis, MN (05/2024)

-50. Department of Mathematics and Statistics, University of New Hampshire, Durham, NH (04/2024)
+52. Department of Mathematics and Statistics, University of New Hampshire, Durham, NH (09/2025)

+51. Joint Statistical Meetings, Nashville, TN (08/2025)

+50. STATGEN 2025, Minneapolis, MN (05/2025)

-49. Department of Applied Mathematics, Illinois Institute of Technology, Chicago, IL (04/2024)
+49. Department of Applied Mathematics, Illinois Institute of Technology, Chicago, IL (04/2025)

 ## 2024 ##